 Click to learn more about author Deborah Soule.

 This is the fifth part in a series of articles on digital transformation.
 Read Part One titled Where is Your Organization on the Digital Transformation Journey?
 Part Two is titled Stages of Transition in Becoming a Digital Organization.
 Part Three is titled Learning from the Cultures of High-Performing Digital Organizations.
-Insights Into the Cultures of High-Performing Digital Organizations can be found here.
+Continue with Part Four Insights Into the Cultures of High-Performing Digital Organizations.

 Changing how an organization thinks and behaves can be a hard and slow process.
 This means that the rate of change in technology always outpaces the rate of change in organizations.
 But as digital technologies affect different spheres of activity, organizations will need to adapt and fluidly reconfigure skills, relationships, and operations to address those digital influences.